I’ve rented Trek road bikes, gravel bikes, pedal-assist bikes, and race bikes and my dream has always been to own a Trek Bike.

 In my honest opinion, being an owner of a Trek Bike I think that this is a personal question that you need to think about yourself and it depends on what you value in a bike.

-I actually talk about this more in-depth in a previous post which you can read here.
+I actually talk about this more in-depth in a previous post where I discuss if expensive bicycles are worth it.

 Now to help you decide whether a Trek Bike is worth it there are a few things that you should consider.